YinniKun/PHYS449_Final_Project_Group_7/README.md

 Origninal paper from Yazdani A, Lu L, Raissi M, Karniadakis GE.
 Systems biology informed deep learning for inferring parameters and hidden dynamics.
 PLoS computational biology.
 2020;16(11):e1007575.

 ## Introduction
 This repo contains the code and data to recreate the work by Yazdani et al., 2020.
-In their work, Yazdani et al. utilized deep learning to determie the parameters for systems biology models.
+In their work, Yazdani et al. utilized deep learning to determie the parameters for systems biology models of apoptosis, glycolysis, and insulin glucose.
+In this project, instead of recreating all three models, only two - the apoptosis and glycolysis models - will be studied and tested.

 ## File structure
 Three models are tested and validated with the neural network architecture, each with a ``main.py`` that is used to train the model and utilizes ``plot.py`` to generate plots from the results.
 There are also two source files ``nn_gen.py`` and ``data_gen.py`` that contains the neutral network architecture and the code for generating the data for training in the ``./src/`` directory.
 Lastly, a ``param.json`` can also be found in the ``./src/`` direcotry that contains all the necessary hyperparameters.